leeju-umich/Cho_Xi_Seqscope/README.md

 This is a brief tutorial that includes scripts used for the SeqScope paper.
 The bash scripts are used for preprocessing the data (tissue boundary detection, STARsolo alignment), python and R scipts to bin the data into square grids and conduct part of subcellular analysis.
 All script can be found under the script folder in this repository.

-**Note**:The users may need to modify the scripts by themselves to make it compatible to their experimental design.
+**Note**:All scripts are writen based on the SeqScope sequencing structure as indicated in our SeqScope paper.
+The users will need to modify the scripts by themselves to make it compatible to their experimental design.
 A more flexible and user-friendly software tool is under active development.
 We will update this page when the new tool is ready.

 # Getting Started
 ## Required Sofware Tools

 You need to install the following software tools before using this pipeline.
 Linux operating system is necessary.
+All scripts are running wiithin the shell.
 * STARSolo>=2.7.5c
 * seqtk
 * R
-* Python >3.0
+* Python >=3.0
 * perl
+* pigz

 ## Example Data
 The raw dataset used for Seq-Scope paper will be available in GEO and SRA (GSE169706).
-The annotated file and H&E images can be found at https://doi.org/10.7302/cjfe-wa35.
+The annotated RDS file and H&E images can be found at https://doi.org/10.7302/cjfe-wa35.
 Here we assume that you already have access to these example dataset.

 * 1st-seq data (typically from MiSeq)
   - abc_SeqScope_1st.fastq.gz
 * 2nd-seq data (typically from NovaSeq or HiSeq X)
   - abc_SeqScope_2nd_R1.fastq.gz
   - abc_SeqScope_2nd_R2.fastq.gz
-* Reference sequence and STAR index
+* Reference genome and STAR index
-  - mm10.fasta
-  - mm10_ghi.gtf
+  - mm10 under GenomeDir folder in this repository

 ## Overall Workflow
 This image shows the overall workflow for Seq-Scope data.
 We will introduce the implementations for each workflow section.